VAT Compensation Scheme for Charities

 How does a charity submit a claim for VAT compensation?

 Charities wishing to submit a claim must comply with the qualifying conditions.
 Charities must also be aware of the documentation that may be requested to support their claim.

-You will need to submit your claim through Revenue Online Service (ROS).
-You can register for ROS.
+You will need to submit your claim through the e-repayments system on Revenue Online Service (ROS).

 Rules for submitting claims